Skarlso/blogsource/content/blog/2019-09-16-kubernetes-cluster.md

 - Resource limits
 - Nodes with certain capabilities
-- Affinities and Taints -- everything can run everywhere
+- Affinities and Taints -- which means, everything can run anywhere

 # How